 Shanghai has an incredibly easy subway system and you absolutely must take a ride on the Maglev, a train that quite literally levitates as it operates on two magnets and can go an impressive 268 mph!
 A one way ticket costs less than $10 and you can take it right from the airport (bottom right) to Longyang Rd.
 On Longyang Rd. you transfer to the green 2 line heading towards East Xujing (left on the map), and the stop you get off on is North Nanjing Road.

 After walking down the area of The Bund, I recommend spending an hour or so walking around the streets aimlessly.
-I suggest have google maps available in offline (if you don’t have service), so that you always have a sense of navigation.
+Have Google maps available in offline (if you won’t have service), so that you always have a sense of navigation.
 Exploring an area of a new city without a master plan is usually the best way to get a feel for the local vibe.
 In many areas, no one spoke English at all so we weren’t even able buy water or snacks because the shopkeepers were not comfortable communicating.
 That was a bummer.
-Likewise, many small cafe’s and restaurants don’t have menu’s in English (but luckily they have pictures of some of the dishes) so I had to point to what I wanted to order!
+Likewise, many small cafe’s and restaurants don’t have menus in English (but luckily they have pictures of some of the dishes) so I had to point to what I wanted to order.
 The food in Shanghai was overall very affordable – a huge breakfast of rice, chicken, eggs, tea and juice was less than $10.

 Old City Shanghai

-After The Bund and a little exploring, perhaps a quick snack as well, make your way to the Old City.
+After The Bund and a little exploring, make your way to the Old City.
 This area of Shanghai will teleport you back to Ancient China with stunning traditional architecture and decorations, massive temples, and hundreds of local shops.
 If there is anything you must see during your layover, it is definitely Old City.

 The Financial District